georgemao/serverlesss-demos/build.md

 ## Step 8: Optional.
 Add CloudFront CDN.

-Serving files from S3 is expensive and slower than from CloudFront.
+CloudFront serves content faster and cheaper than S3.
 You can add create a CloudFront Distro and add your S3 bucket as an origin.

 >> You will need to add a workaround for CloudFront to properly serve React/S3 applications.
+In your distribution settings, under the `Error pages` tab, `Create Custom Error Response`.
+Add a response for error code `404` and redirect it to `/index.html`.
+Then set the response code to `200 OK`.